CORONAVIRUS IN PERU & MACHU PICCHU

 Yes, with some limitations, further details below.

 Is Machu Picchu open to visitors?

 Machu Picchu reopened on the 1st of November, free of charge to all visitors until the 31st of December.
 Tickets are being issued here.
 The site has received the Safe Travels stamp from the WTTC.

 A limited timetable of international flights started on the 5th of October.
 Flights of a maximum duration of 4 hours are currently operating to other Latin American countries .
 During November, more routes will open, for flights of up to 8 hours in duration.

-Flights are currently operating between Lima in Peru and 11 cities in 7 Latin American countries:
+Flights are currently operating between Lima in Peru and 36 cities in 17 countries throughout the Americas:

 - Colombia: Cali, Medellin and Bogota